-The review and recommendation of the LPA are required on this application.
+The review and recommendation of the LPA are required.
 Final action is by the BCC.
 Both the LPA and the BCC meetings are advertised public hearings.

 6. Location and Site Information

 Location: Located on the western shore of the South Fork of the St. Lucie River, in the vicinity of Martin Highway and Martin Downs Boulevard.